iamtimsmith/netlify-portfolio_v2/src/posts/this-state-how-to-use-state-in-react/index.md

 title: 'this.state - How to Use State in React js'
 date: '2019-01-31'
 tags: '#reactjs'
-featured_image: './featured_image.png'
+featured_image: ./featured_image.png
 keywords: 'react js, react, react tutorial, prop, react state'
+description: "If you're anything like me, the concept of state was confusing at first.
+In this tutorial, we'll learn how to use state and props in a react js application."
 ---

-If you're anything like me, react state was a somewhat confusing concept at first.
-Props were easy enough to grasp, but state was a harder piece to get my head around.
-How is it set?
+If you're anything like me, the concept of state was confusing at first.
+In this tutorial, we'll learn how to use state and props in a react js application.

+How is state set?
 Why use that if props can handle data?
-In this react.js tutorial, we're going to answer those questions and more.
+In this post, we're going to answer those questions and more.

 > Props are pieces of data passed into a child component from the parent while state is data controlled within a component

-### React.js State vs Props
+### State vs Props in React js

 Props and state both have their place within react.
 There are instances where each one is appropriate and I can't imagine trying to build things in react without both.
 Before we get too far into it, I'll explain so here's the skinny: Props are pieces of data passed into a child component from the parent while state is data controlled within a component.
 The example below demonstrates how we pass a prop into a component: